CommonLit 360 An Overview of Argumentative Writing Units in CommonLit 360

-These units are designed to capture student interest in a real-world problem, then allow them to form an educated opinion through whole class and independent reading, engaging multimedia and infographics, and student-chosen texts.
-Student learning culminates in the form of a debate protocol, argumentative essay, and end of unit project.
+These units are designed to capture student interest in a relevant, real-world issue, then allow them to form an educated opinion on this issue through whole class and independent reading, engaging multimedia and infographics, and student-chosen texts.
+Student learning culminates in the form of a debate, argumentative essay, and optional end of unit project.

 Sparking Interest With Exciting Topics

+The topics for CommonLit 360’s argumentative units are designed to be interesting and relevant to students’ lives.
 Here are the topics and essential questions for each grade:

-Learning Through Student Choice and Debate
+Learning Through Independent Research and Student Choice Using

-In our argumentative writing units, students have the chance to take part in a formal debate.
+In our argumentative writing units, students have the chance to participate in a formal debate.
 By assigning students to a side and requiring collaboration amongst teams, these debates teach students to use reasoning and evidence to argue a point and respond to counter arguments.

 Sharpening Argumentative Writing Skills

-After a first draft, students then complete revision lessons, which are a quick and exciting way for students to add argumentative techniques to their writing such as: addressing your audience directly, writing effective rhetorical questions, using repetition, or opening with narrative.
-In these lessons, students examine models and practice their new skills in fun, low-stakes journal prompts such as “Convince a friend to lend you $1,000” or “describe the perfect school lunch” before revising their unit essays.
+After writing a first draft, students complete revision lessons, which are a quick and exciting way for students to add argumentative techniques to their writing such as: addressing your audience directly, writing effective rhetorical questions, using repetition, or opening with narrative.
+In these lessons, students examine models and practice their new skills in fun, low-stake journal prompts such as “Convince a friend to lend you $1,000” or “describe the perfect school lunch” before revising their unit essays.

 If you are interested in learning more about CommonLit 360, here are some recommended next steps: